 Hazing is contrary to the principles and Catholic mission of Seton Hall University.
 The purpose of this policy is to prohibit acts of hazing in connection with the admission, acceptance, or retention process of any group, organization, or athletic activity and to prohibit retaliation for bringing a claim alleging a violation of this policy or participating in a review of any such claim.

-This policy applies to all University students and to all Trustees, Regents, officers, faculty, administrators, staff members, employees, vendors and guests, on and off campus.
+This policy applies to all University students, organizations, and groups and to all Trustees, Regents, officers, faculty, administrators, staff members, employees, vendors and guests, on and off campus.
 This policy does not abridge or supersede an individual’s rights and remedies under the law.

 - Physical Training: requiring calisthenics (including sit-ups, running, or any form of physically abusive or excessive exercise); any physical action or restraint that may inflict harm or pain on an individual(s), or placing a person in a position or situation of possible harm or threat.